AhmedElsherbini/Code_for_accVSmac_paper/README.md

 ```Bash
  cp **/*._quality_summary ./quality_folder
 ```
-We need to add the name of the file in the first
+We need to add the name of the file in the first  colum

 ```Bash
 for file in *.tsv; do awk -v fname="$(basename "$file" .tsv)" 'NR==1 {print $0; next} {print fname "\t" $0}' "$file" > "${file%.tsv}_modified.tsv" ; done